HuygensING/hibb-faceted-search/README.md

 ### Changelog

+#### v2.0.6
+- Trigger request:failed event when a request made from the FS fails

 #### v2.0.5
 - ListFacet reset would not reset the sorting strategy.
 - ListFacet sorting is now split in two: count > 0 and count == 0.